Andrettin/Wyrmsun/readme.txt

 * Quests
 - Added a few new dialogues to the On the Vanaquisl and Westward Migration quests.

+* Terrain
+- Trees and rocks now store exactly how much has been taken from them, instead of being removed only after a full harvest.

 * Units
 - Unit trait generation now occurs immediately upon unit creation, instead of within moments of that happening.